awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

    It can take a few minutes for the resource and principal associations to complete\.
 Allow this process to complete before you try to use the resource share\.

 1. You can add and remove resources and principals or apply custom tags to your resource share at any time\.
-You can change permission for resource types that are included in your resource share, for those types that support more than the default permission\.
+You can change the managed permission for resource types that are included in your resource share, for those types that support more than the default managed permission\.
 You can delete your resource share when you no longer want to share the resources\.
 For more information, see [Share AWS resources owned by you](working-with-sharing.md)\.

 ------
 #### [ AWS CLI ]

 **To create a resource share**
-Use the [create\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html) command\.
+Use the [https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html](https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html) command\.
 The following command creates a resource share that is shared with all of the AWS accounts in the organization\.
-The share contains an AWS License Manager license configuration, and it grants the default permissions for that resource type\.
+The share contains an AWS License Manager license configuration, and it grants the default managed permissions for that resource type\.

+**Note**
+If you want to use a customer managed permission with a resource type in this resource share, you can either use an existing customer managed permission or create a new customer managed permission\.
+Make note of the ARN for the customer managed permission, and then create the resource share\.
+For more information, see [Create a customer managed permission](create-customer-managed-permissions.md#create_cmp)\.

 ```
 $ aws ram create-resource-share \